omaromp2/lara-dadjokes/README.md

 # Dad Jokes
 Dadjokes directly from your artisan cmd.
+Jokes come from the https://icanhazdadjoke.com/ api.
+This will be a laravel package.